bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Facebook's business model is based on knowing who you are, where you are, what you like, who your friends are and much more.
-That data is used to create a profile which is then matched to ads that are likely to appeal to the profiled user.
+That data is used to create a profile which is then matched to ads that are likely to appeal to the user.
 Data collection is at the heart of how Facebook does business.

-The tension between privacy and data collection has been at the center of a number of Facebook controversies.
+The tension between data collection and privacy has been at the center of a number of Facebook controversies.

 - There was the [Facebook